-As I am making preparations to adjudicate tomorrow at one of our Indiana districts for our state competition, Hoosier Auditions, I thought I would briefly share how I prepare.
+As I am making preparations to adjudicate tomorrow at one of our Indiana districts for our state competition, Hoosier Auditions, I thought I would briefly share some tips on how to prepare.

-If possible, I like to request ahead of time, a list of the repertoire entered.
-I find it nice to have a little heads-up so I can jump online and refresh my memory on the pieces.
-As I’m watching and listening, I try to think through my own thoughts about the piece and elements I may look for when the student performs.
+As your watching and listening, try to think through specifics regarding the piece and elements you may look for when the student performs.
 To me, this is simply being mindful of what’s to come.

 Marcia Vahl wrote three excellent articles on Compose Create: